ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 {:note: .note}
 {:important: .important}

-# Overview of IBM Cloud for VMware Solutions Shared
+# Overview of VMware Solutions Shared
 {: #shared_overview}

-{{site.data.keyword.vmwaresolutions_full}} Shared is provided as an experimental offering and is intended for IBM users only.
+VMware Solutions Shared is provided as a beta offering.
+By using the VMware Solutions Shared offering, you acknowledge that no Red Hat Enterprise Linux virtual machines will be added to the environment.
 {:note}

-By using the IBM Cloud for VMware Solutions Shared offering, you acknowledge that you have read and agreed to the following conditions:
-* Only IBM users will have access to the ordered instances.
-* No licenses will be used with Windows catalog images.
-* No Red Hat Enterprise Linux virtual machines will be added to the environment.

-With VMware Virtual Data Centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud on top of your professionally-managed VMware infrastructure.
+With VMware Virtual Data Centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud on top of your VMware infrastructure.
 IBM provides a self-service on-demand VMware cloud computing platform with vCloud Director running on {{site.data.keyword.cloud_notm}}.
-This infrastructure-as-a-service (IaaS) pay-as-you-go offering allows users to consume specific vCPU, storage, vRAM, Network, and IP, as needed.
+This infrastructure-as-a-service (IaaS) on-demand offering allows users to consume specific vCPU, storage, vRAM, Network, and IP, as needed.

-{{site.data.keyword.vmwaresolutions_short}} has three "infrastructure as a service" (IaaS) subscription service types:
+{{site.data.keyword.vmwaresolutions_short}} has the following "infrastructure as a service" (IaaS) subscription service types:
 - Multi-tenant Reserved Virtual Data Center
-- Multi-tenant Pay-as-you-go Virtual Data Center
+- Multi-tenant On-demand Virtual Data Center

 Customers manage the lifecycle of virtual data centers by using the {{site.data.keyword.vmwaresolutions_short}} offering.
 The following functions are supported, either by the web UI or public API:
 - Virtual Data Center Creation
 - Virtual Data Center Elasticity
 - Virtual Data Center Deletion

-All three {{site.data.keyword.cloud_notm}} Virtual Data Center offerings come standard with five public IP addresses on an NSX Edge Service Gateway with unlimited ingress over the public network.
+The {{site.data.keyword.cloud_notm}} Virtual Data Center offerings come standard with five public IP addresses on an NSX Edge Service Gateway with unlimited ingress over the public network.

 Virtual data centers incur charges for the following components:
 - Storage allocations with tiered pricing based on storage performance